-Johnson Pass is a 20.5 mile lightly trafficked point-to-point trail located near Moose Pass, AK that features a waterfall and is rated as moderate.
+Johnson Pass is a 20.5 mile lightly trafficked point-to-point trail located near Moose Pass, Alaska that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, trail running, camping, and backpacking and is accessible from June until September.
 Dogs are also able to use this trail.

 We didn't go all the way, only about 2 miles out and back, but it's a fairly easy trail.
 We went in mid spring and there was an avalanche blocking the path so that was fun to go over.

 My wife and i did this hike all the way from end to end with our two dogs.
 It is a fairly mild hike, with a few mild inclines hear and there.
 Be sure to bring your bug spray, as they almost carried us away.
 Or poor dogs were constantly rolling in the mud to get away from the flies.
 There is a nice camping area about halfway heading from the south to north.
 We were pleasantly surprised to find a nice little pond hidden behind the trees of our campsite.
 Be sure to keep an ear out for a couple of waterfalls that are not directly visible from the trails.
 We did see a little sign of bear, but only sign.